-The Group leases land and buildings for its office space, factory and employee dormitory.
-The leases of office space typically run for a period of 1 to 10 years, factory for 5 to 10 years, and of employee dormitory for 2 to 3 years.
+The Group leases land and buildings for its office space and factory.
+The leases of office space typically run for a period of 1 to 7 years, and of factory for 2 to 10 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.